libgdx/libgdx.github.io/wiki/articles/updating-libgdx.md

 #### Update to release 1.9.6
 * Replace soundmanager files for HTML project, otherwise Web Application might not start.
 See [#2246](https://github.com/libgdx/libgdx/pull/4426).

+## Gradle Versions Plugin

+In the spirit of the Maven Versions Plugin, the [https://github.com/ben-manes/gradle-versions-plugin](Gradle Versions Plugin) provides a simple `dependencyUpdates` task to determine which dependencies have updates.

+# Updating Gradle Itself
+You may also want to update your Gradle version.

-## Gradle Wrapper and Updating It
+## Gradle Wrapper
-Essentially, the gradle wrapper (`./gradlew`) is pretty standard for Gradle projects.
-You don't have to use it and can use a system Gradle installation.
-But basically, it's a very lightweight wrapper which will download the version of gradle you want into the project dir.
-This means that anyone can just clone your code, run `./gradlew` and it will automatically download said version of Gradle.
-No need for complex setup, etc.
+Essentially, the Gradle Wrapper (`./gradlew`) is a script that invokes a declared version of Gradle, downloading it beforehand if necessary.
+It is the recommended way to execute any Gradle build, because it does away with complex setups and allows any developer to get a project up and running in no time.
+Alternatively, you can use a system Gradle installation.

-Though, gradle releases new versions quite steadily, so over the months/years, the version that is embedded (and stored in your repository), is old.
-You can just run following command line:
+To update the Gradle Wrapper version that is embedded (and stored in your repository), you can run the following command,

 ```
 ./gradlew wrapper --gradle-version #{GRADLE_VERSION}
 ```

+where `#{GRADLE_VERSION}` is your preferred Gradle version.
+We advise you to use the one specified [here](https://github.com/libgdx/libgdx/blob/master/extensions/gdx-setup/res/com/badlogic/gdx/setup/resources/gradle/wrapper/gradle-wrapper.properties#L3) for our setup tool.

-Or if you want to specify a Gradle distribution by URL(find official distributions [here](https://services.gradle.org)):
+As an alternative, you can specify a Gradle distribution by URL (take a look [here](https://services.gradle.org) for official distributions):

 ```
 ./gradlew wrapper --gradle-distribution-url #{GRADLE_DISTRIBUTION_URL}
 ```

-To upgrade your Gradle wrapper.

-## Gradle Versions Plugin And Updating Your Dependencies

-If you're used to Maven, you are probably familiar with this already.
-The Gradle versions plugin allows one to run `gradle dependencyUpdates` and it will return a list of dependencies you are using that need updating, and what the newest version is (configurable).
-The output can either be text/stdout, json, xml, etc.

-For more info, see: [https://github.com/ben-manes/gradle-versions-plugin](https://github.com/ben-manes/gradle-versions-plugin)
+## Additional Steps
+Since Gradle updates often introduce breaking changes, you might need to take additional steps to get your project running again after an update.
+Usually, we recommend just recreating your project structure with the setup tool and then copying over your dependencies and code.
+Alternatively, you can take a look at the changes we made to the setup tool's example project [here](https://github.com/libgdx/libgdx/commits/master/extensions/gdx-setup).